Orange-OpenSource/a11y-guidelines/src/en/index.md

 title: "What is digital accessibility"
 ---

-# Orange digital accessibility guidelines

-<h2 id="what-is-digital-accessibility" class="page-title">What is digital accessibility?</h2>
+# What is digital accessibility?

 Digital accessibility is about making the access to digital information possible regardless of the nature of a person’s disability and how they consult the information.
 It involves different technologies such as the Web, videos, Word and PDF documents, but also digital television or mobile phones.